mkstratos/stj_pv/ReadMe.md

 Information on how to run the code and how it works.
 # Running the code
 Use of the [Anaconda Python](https://www.anaconda.com/download/) distribution is reccomended, as is Python 3.6 or newer.
+It is also reccomended to create a new Anaconda environment, so package versions do not conflict between this and other projects.

+Create a new Anaconda environment using:

+`conda create -n stjpv python`

+Then install the required packages as below.

 ## Required Python modules

+#### Required for running the jet metric:
+---

+    netCDF4
+    numpy
+    psutil
+    PyYAML
+    scipy
+    xarray

 #### Required for diagnostic plots:
 ----